brownfield-bridge/so-what-now-what/README.md

 # So What, Now What: Artefacts

-The companion repository for *So What, Now What*, a weekly synthesizer for decision-makers, from this week's noise to your next move.
+The companion repository for *So What, Now What*, a newsletter for decision-makers.
+From AI to value.

 This repo houses the downloadable artefacts that ship with each issue: paste-and-run prompts, framework one-pagers, starter templates, and installable skills.